The Church in 1986. Left to right: Steve Kilbey, Marty Willson-Piper, Richard Ploog and Peter Koppes.

 - Creator Backlash: The members did not like Gold Afternoon Fix very much.

 - It is a minor example though, since "Metropolis" was included on the their greatest hits album.

-- Epic Rocking: Giving its prog-rock influence, this is not surprising, especially after Priest=Aura.
+- Epic Rocking: Giving the band's prog-rock influence, this is not surprising, especially after Priest=Aura.